adbharadwaj/graphspace-manual/docs/Quick_Tour_of_GraphSpace.md

     - **Select Saved Layout** - List of layout saved by the user using GraphSpace.
 The user has created them in earlier sessions by manually modifying the positions of nodes and edges created by some automatic layout algorithm and saving the layout.
 3. Click on a layout option to change the current layout.

 In the following example, the user selects to view the layout titled "manual-top-to-bottom".
+To create this layout, the user manually moved nodes so that extracellular ligands and receptors (triangles) appear on the top while transcription factors (rectangles) appear at the bottom.
+The user can click on the ``Back`` button to return to the main menu.

 ![Change Layout](_static/gifs/gs-screenshot-user1-change-layout-with-caption.gif)

+Please refer to [this section](/Interacting_with_Graphs.html#change-layout) for more information.

 ### Share Layout